vivin/gradle-semantic-build-versioning/README.md

 apply plugin: 'net.vivin.gradle-semantic-build-versioning'
 ```

-Additionally you need at least an empty `semantic-build-versioning.gradle` file in each project directory of each project in the build that should be treated by this plugin.
-In this file you can also do further configuration of how the plugin should behave (see [Options and use-cases](#options-and-use-cases)).
-If you do not want to have different version numbers for different projects in the build (e. g. by having the projects in different repositories or with different tag prefixes), you can simply add the file only for the root project and in the root projects build file do something like:
+Additionally you need (at least) an empty `semantic-build-versioning.gradle` file in the corresponding project-directory of each project in the build that should be handled by this plugin.
+This file allows you to set options to configure the plugin's behavior (see [Options and use-cases](#options-and-use-cases)).
+If you do not want to version your sub-projects separately from the main project, and instead want to keep their versions in sync with the parent project, you can simply add `semantic-build-versioning.gradle` only under the root project and do something like the following in the root project's `build.gradle`:
 ```gradle
 subprojects {
     version = rootProject.version
 }
 ```

 This is usually enough to start using the plugin.
-Assuming that you already have tags that are (or contain) semantic versions, the plugin will search for all nearest ancestor tags, select the latest<sup>1</sup> of them as base version and increment the component with the least precedence.
-The nearest ancestor tags are the tags that have a path between them and the HEAD commit, where no other tag occurs inbetween.
+Assuming that you already have tags that are (or contain) semantic versions, the plugin will search for all nearest-ancestor tags, select the latest<sup>1</sup> of them as the base version, and increment the component with the least precedence.
+The nearest-ancestor tags are those tags with a path between them and the `HEAD` commit, without any intervening tags.
 This is the default behavior of the plugin.

 <sup>1</sup> Latest based on ordering-rules defined in the semantic-version specification, **not latest by date**

 # Project properties

-The plugin recognizes project properties that can be used to bump specific components of the version or modify the version in other ways like adding a pre-release identifier or promoting a pre-release version to a release version.
-Those properties do not need any value and actually the value is ignored, except for `bumpComponent`.
-It is sufficient to specify e. g. `-P newPreRelease`.
-Besides on the commandline as `-P` parameters, the properties can also be specified in any other way that is valid for giving project properties to `settings.gradle`.
-Writing them into a `gradle.properties` file usually makes no sense, but setting them through system properties or environment properties might be useful, depending on the situation.
-There are some restrictions when it comes to their usage:
+The plugin uses project properties to control how the version should be calculated.
+Some of these properties require values, whereas others don't.
+The ones that don't essentially behave like switches and their presence is enough to "turn on" specific behavior.
+Aside from providing these properties via the commandline using `-P`, the properties can also be specified in any other valid way, similar to how one would provide properties to `settings.gradle`.
+For example, you can set them through system properties or environment properties, depending on the situation.
+You can define them in `gradle.properties` as well if you wish, although that is usually not useful unless you want some sort of global versioning-configuration.

-1. It is not possible to use `promoteToRelease` when explicitly bumping a version-component.
-1. With the exception of `bumpComponent=pre-release`, all other version-component bumping-values can be used in conjunction with `newPreRelease`; this has the effect of bumping a version-component and adding a pre-release identifier at the same time to create a new pre-release version.
-1. It is not possible to modify the version in any manner if `HEAD` is already pointing to a tag that identifies a particular version and there are no uncommitted changes.
-This is because it would then be possible to push out an identical artifact with a different version-number and violate semantic-versioning rules.
-For example, assuming that the base version is `1.0.2`, it would be possible to check out tag `1.0.0`, bump the major version, and release it as `2.0.0`.
-For more information about tagging and checking out a tag, see [`tag`](#tag), [`tagAndPush`](#tagandpush), and [Checking out a tag](#checking-out-a-tag).

 ## `bumpComponent`

 This property bumps the version.
-It can be set to the values `major`, `minor`, `patch` and `pre-release`.
+It can be set to the values `major`, `minor`, `patch` or `pre-release`.

-Assuming that the base version is `x.y.z` and
+Assuming that the base version is `x.y.z` and the value of `bumpComponenent` is:
-- the value is `major`, the new version will be `(x + 1).0.0`; if the base version is a pre-release version, the pre-release version-component is discarded and the new version will still be `(x + 1).0.0`
+- `major`, the new version will be `(x + 1).0.0`; if the base version is a pre-release version, the pre-release version-component is discarded and the new version will still be `(x + 1).0.0`
-- the value is `minor`, the new version will be `x.(y + 1).0`; if the base version is a pre-release version, the pre-release version-component is discarded and the new version will still be `x.(y + 1).0`
+- `minor`, the new version will be `x.(y + 1).0`; if the base version is a pre-release version, the pre-release version-component is discarded and the new version will still be `x.(y + 1).0`
-- the value is `patch`, the new version will be `x.y.(z + 1)`; if the base version is a pre-release version, the pre-release version-component is discarded and the new version will still be `x.y.(z + 1)`
+- `patch`, the new version will be `x.y.(z + 1)`; if the base version is a pre-release version, the pre-release version-component is discarded and the new version will still be `x.y.(z + 1)`

-If the value is `pre-release`, the pre-release version is bumped.
+- `pre-release`, the pre-release version is bumped.
 Pre-release versions are denoted by appending a hyphen, and a series of dot-separated identifiers that can only consist of alphanumeric characters and hyphens; numeric identifiers cannot contain leading-zeroes.
 Since pre-release versions are arbitrary, using this property requires some additional configuration (see [Pre-releases](#pre-releases)).
 Assuming that the base version is `x.y.z-<identifier>`, the new version will be `x.y.z-<identifier++>` where the value of `<identifier++>` is determined based on a scheme defined by the pre-release configuration (see [`bump`](#prerelease.bump)).

+The behavior of this property is slightly different in the situation where the base version cannot be identified (usually when there are no ancestor tags).
+In this case, the base-version is set to the provided starting-version (or the default value of `0.1.0` if one is not provided; see [`startingVersion`](#startingversion)).
+The requested version-component is bumped only if doing so will not cause a version series to be skipped; i.e., the starting version **will not be bumped** when the value of `bumpComponent` is:
+- `major` and the starting version has a non-zero major-version (i.e., `(x > 0).y.z`).
+- `minor` and the starting version has:
+  - a zero major-version and a non-zero minor version (i.e., `0.(y > 0).z`)
+  - a non-zero major-version, a zero minor-version, and a zero patch-version (i.e., `(x > 0).0.0`)
+  - a non-zero major-version and a non-zero minor version (i.e., `(x > 0).(y > 0).z`)
+- `patch`, regardless of the value of the starting version.

 **Notes:**
   - `pre-release` can only be used if the base version is already a pre-release version.
 If you want to create a new pre-release, use the `newPreRelease` property.
   - It is not possible to use `pre-release` with `promoteToRelease` or `newPreRelease`.